MN15LONER/222162019_Graded_Lab_8/README.md

 - 📋 View a scrollable list of all tasks
 - ☑️ Mark tasks as completed with a tap
 - ❌ Delete tasks with a button
-- ✨ Visual feedback for completed tasks (e.g. strikethrough or faded text)
+- 👁️ Visual feedback for completed tasks (e.g. strikethrough or faded text)
 - 📱 Mobile-friendly layout using React Native components

 ---

-## Learning Outcomes
+## What I learned

-- Manage component state using `useState`
+- Managing component state using `useState`
-- Handle text input and button press events
+- Handling text input and button press events
-- Render dynamic lists with `FlatList`
+- Rendering dynamic lists with `FlatList`
 - Apply conditional styling based on task status
-- Build responsive layouts with `StyleSheet`
+- Building responsive layouts with `StyleSheet`

 ---